-(g) Jicarilla Apache Tribe, Jicarilla Indian Reservation, Dulce, New Mexico (Tribal Members and Nontribal Hunters)
+(f) Jicarilla Apache Tribe, Jicarilla Indian Reservation, Dulce, New Mexico (Tribal Members and Nontribal Hunters)

-The Jicarilla Apache Tribe has had special migratory bird hunting regulations for tribal members and nonmembers since the 1986-87 hunting season.
+The Jicarilla Apache Tribe has had special migratory bird hunting regulations for Tribal members and nonmembers since the 1986-87 hunting season.
 The Tribe owns all lands on the reservation and has recognized full wildlife management authority.
 In general, the proposed seasons would be more conservative than allowed by the Federal frameworks of last season and by States in the Pacific Flyway.

-The Tribe proposed a 2008-09 waterfowl and Canada goose season beginning with the earliest possible opening date in the Pacific Flyway States and a closing date of November 30, 2008.
+The Tribe proposed a 2009-10 waterfowl and Canada goose season beginning October 10, 2009, and a closing date of November 30, 2009.
 Daily bag and possession limits for waterfowl would be the same as Pacific Flyway States.
 The Tribe proposes a daily bag limit for Canada geese of two.
 Other regulations specific to the Pacific Flyway guidelines for New Mexico would be in effect.

-During the Jicarilla Game and Fish Department's 2007-08 season, estimated duck harvest was 527, which is within the historical harvest range.
+During the Jicarilla Game and Fish Department's 2008-09 season, estimated duck harvest was 548, which is within the historical harvest range.
 The species composition in the past has included mainly mallards, gadwall, wigeon, and teal.
-Northern pintail comprised 2 percent of the total harvest in 2007.
+Northern pintail comprised 2 percent of the total harvest in 2008.
 The estimated harvest of geese was 12 birds.

 The proposed regulations are essentially the same as were established last year.
-The Tribe anticipates the maximum 2008-09 waterfowl harvest would be around 500-750 ducks and 10-20 geese.
+The Tribe anticipates the maximum 2009-10 waterfowl harvest would be around 550-600 ducks and 25-30 geese.

-We propose to approve the Tribe's requested 2008-09 hunting seasons.
+We propose to approve the Tribe's requested 2009-10 hunting seasons.

-(h) Kalispel Tribe, Kalispel Reservation, Usk, Washington (Tribal Members and Nontribal Hunters)
+(g) Kalispel Tribe, Kalispel Reservation, Usk, Washington (Tribal Members and Nontribal Hunters)